chaudhryjunaid/setup-macos/README.md

   * nodejs

 ## Additional manual configuration required
-* Please continue with next steps in setup at [https://github.com/chaudhryjunaid/setup-apple-silicon-mac] if you came from there.
+* Please continue with next steps in setup at [https://github.com/chaudhryjunaid/setup-apple-silicon-mac] to complete your setup.